esp-rs/book/src/installation/installing-rust-for-esp.md

 [esp-rs/espup] is a tool for installing and maintaining the required ecosystem to develop applications in Rust for Espressif SoC's (both `Xtensa` and `RISC-V` targets).

-`espup` takes care of installing the proper Rust compiler (our fork in case of Xtensa targets, and the `nightly` toolchain with the necesary target for RISC-V targets), the necessary GCC toolchains for ESP chips, LLVM toolchain, and many other things.
+`espup` takes care of installing the proper Rust compiler (our fork in case of Xtensa targets, and the `nightly` toolchain with the necessary target for RISC-V targets), the necessary GCC toolchains for ESP chips, LLVM toolchain, and many other things.
 For more details, [see Usage section of the `espup` Readme].

 In order to install `espup`:
 ```sh